ArbitRandomUser/MPVShow/readme.md

 it pauses if its a non loop entry or loops the slide infinitely if loop entry.

-press "n" to go to next slide and "b" to go to previous
+press "m" to continue to playing slide when paused at slide. press "n" to go to next slide if stuck in a loop and "b" to go to previous.

 first entry should always be 0 , slide 1 is always from 0 -> 0 , so when started
 the video "plays first frame" and pauses at 0

+Any seek without n/b will mess with internal state of the plugin , try to use only n and b